Lev Lyulyev

 On June 25, 1945, Lyulyev was promoted to Chief designer of the Factory №8.
 1945-1947 he developed the 85 mm zenith gun KS-18 and the experimental 100 mm zenith gun KS-19 in 1947, which became the prototype of the next generation zenith guns before the SA guided missiles came.
 He also started the development of 130 mm zenith gun KS-30.

-In 1947, he was also appointed a Chief designer of Sverdlovsk Machine-Building Plant №8, where he formed the Chief designer division (OGK) - later OKB-8 of the Ministry of Aviation Industry (translit.
-Ministerstvo Aviatsionnoy Promishlennosti, MAP) for the purpose of development of large caliber anti-aircraft artillery systems.
+In 1947, he was also appointed a chief designer of Sverdlovsk Machine-Building Plant №8, where he formed the Chief designer division (OGK) - later OKB-8 of the Ministry of Aviation Industry for the purpose of development of large caliber anti-aircraft artillery systems.
 In 1957, Lyulyec developed the most powerful KN-52 zenith gun.
 In 1958, OKB-8 decided to move to the development of anti-aircraft missile systems.
 Under his leadership those SA missiles were developed: